top of page

 Why is the library asking for this increase?

-The current tax levy of $321,000 was approved by voters in 2019, and for the past 5 years annual increases in the library’s operating expenses have been absorbed through careful planning and budgeting.
-The 2024 budget maintains the same level of service to the community while complying with mandated minimum wage increases, but this situation cannot be sustained on an ongoing basis.
+The current tax levy of $351,100 was approved by voters in 2024, and for the past few years annual increases in the library’s operating expenses have been absorbed through careful planning and budgeting.
+The 2026 budget maintains the same level of service to the community while complying with mandated minimum wage increases, but this situation cannot be sustained on an ongoing basis.

 How is the library funded?